Bob-Solorzano/terraform/README.md

 userdata.tpl - Contains bash script to configure the Unbuntu ec2 for docker.
     The Bash script installs the required software for docker.

-amz_userdata.tpl - Contains a bash script to install a webservice that returns the hostname of the Linux system.
+userdata_amz.tpl - Contains a bash script to install a webservice that returns the hostname of the Linux system.

 bat_timestamp.txt - Text file holding a timestamp variable used to be referenced from the tf files.
     THis allows Terraform to pass a variable string within the code without evaluating it.